 More Light Presbyterians is supported by a dynamic staff and board of directors.
 More Light staff are available to visit your congregation or community group, and for individual consultation about furthering LGBTQ inclusion.
 Please feel free to contact us if you have questions or just want to say hi!

 Alex Patchin McNeill, Executive Director

-Alex Patchin McNeill is the first openly transgender person to head a mainline Protestant organization.
-He is an openly transgender man, a life-long Presbyterian, and a nationally known educator and advocate for lesbian, gay, bisexual, transgender and queer (LGBTQ) Christians.
-He has trained hundreds of Christians to become community leaders through the Institute for Welcoming Resources and the Reconciling Ministries Network.
-He played key roles organizing faith communities for the passage of Amendment 10A in the PC(USA), and for marriage equality legislation in Maryland.
-McNeill has also campaigned for ballot measures and legislation to promote LGBTQ rights.
-His journey to ordination is currently being chronicled in the documentary, Out of Order.
-Alex holds a Master’s of Divinity from Harvard Divinity School, and a Bachelor’s degree from the University of North Carolina – Chapel Hill.
-He currently lives in Asheville, NC with his wife and three dogs.
+As an openly transgender man with a wealth of experience both professionally and personally, he is a sought-after trainer and facilitator of workshops on gender identity and sexual orientation.
+He has over a decade of experience training hundreds of community leaders, and has played key roles organizing faith communities for marriage equality in Maryland and legislation to promote LGBTQ rights.
+Alex is a Candidate for Ordination in the Presbyterian Church, USA, and holds a Master’s of Divinity from Harvard Divinity School, and a Bachelor’s degree from the University of North Carolina – Chapel Hill.
+He currently lives in Durham, NC.
 Click here to contact Alex.

 Joey Lopez, Organizing Manager

 Joey Lopez began his career as a faith organizer with Reconciling Ministries Network and Methodist Federation for Social Action leading up the the 2012 General Conference of The United Methodist Church (UMC) and has organized UMC communities in Michigan, Nebraska, and Texas.
 Currently, Joey serves on the Board of Directors for Methodist Federation for Social Action, a progressive movement within the UMC.